Bukho357/BUKGUB25140_PTO2503_A_Bukho_Keanu_Gubevu_JSL03/README.md

-JSL03 Project Brief: Console-Based Task Manager
+## Console-Based Task Manager
-📌 Important Prerequisite

-Before starting this challenge:

-Review and correct your JSL02 project using the provided solution.
-Your prompts for entering task details must be functional and properly validated.

-Check the project user stories in your student dashboard and make sure you understand what is required for each feature.
+## 📌 Project Description

+This project is a JavaScript-driven Console-Based Task Manager that allows users to add and manage tasks interactively.
+Tasks are stored as objects in an array, each with a unique incremental ID.
+Users can add up to three new tasks through prompts, with fields for task title, description, and status.
+The system ensures input validation for statuses (todo, doing, done) and provides feedback via alerts and console logs.

-📖 Overview
+## 📖 Overview

 This project involves creating a simple console-based task management system where users can add up to three new tasks to an existing task array.